 2.4.
-Options to Recover Rates and Service Charges Where Rates Are In Arrears In Excess of Three (3) Years
+Options to Recover Rates and Service Charges Where Rates Are In Arrears In Excess of Three (3) Years (LGA Sale)

 - a) If rates and service charges in respect of any rateable land are outstanding for three (3) or more years, where all attempts to recover money due have failed, and after all reasonable efforts and avenues to locate the owner have been exhausted, Council may take possession of the land under the provisions of section 6.64 of the Local Government Act 1995, and may: - i From time to time lease the land; or - ii.
-Sell the land; or - iii.
-Cause the transfer of the land to the Crown: or - iv.
-Cause the transfer of the land to itself. - b) The approval shall be sought as per sub-delegation 1.2.28 Recovery of Rates Debts -Actions to Take Possession of the Land provided by the CEO to the DCS and the above actions will be reported on a confidential basis.
+Sell the land: or - iii.
+Cause the transfer of the land to the Crown; or - iv.
+Cause the transfer of the land to itself. - b) The approval shall be sought as per Delegation 1.2.28 Recovery of Rates Debts Actions to Take Possession of the Land provided to the CEO and sub-delegated to the DCS and the above actions will be reported on a confidential basis.

 2.5.
-Actions to Be Taken - Caveats s.
-6.64 of the Act
+Actions to Be Taken - Caveats s.6.64 of the Act

-a) If no response is received and the owner cannot be located after all reasonable efforts and avenues have been exhausted a caveat may be lodged in consultation with the Shire's debt collection agency in accordance with sub-delegation 1.2.26 Recovery of Rates or Service Charges provided by the CEO, at the discretion of the DCS or MFS the authority to lodge (and withdraw) a caveat to preclude dealings in respect of land where payment of rates or service charges imposed on land is in arrears.
+a) If no response is received and the owner cannot be located after all reasonable efforts and avenues have been exhausted a caveat may be lodged in consultation with the Shire's debt collection agency in accordance with Delegation 1.2.26 Recovery of Rates or Service Charges provided to the CEO, sub-delegated to the DCS or MFS the authority to lodge (and withdraw) a caveat to preclude dealings in respect of land where payment of rates or service charges imposed on land is in arrears.